 - a.
 Legal boundaries of the project.
-See NPDES Form C, Section C.8 or See Attachment A-1 Erosion and Sediment Control Plan Sheets - b.
+See Attachment A-2 Property Boundary Map - b.
 Locations where earth-disturbing activities will occur, noting any sequencing of construction activities.
-See NPDES Form C, Section C.8 or See Attachment A-1 Erosion and Sediment Control Plan Sheets - c.
+See Project Plans - c.
 Pre-Construction Topography including approximate slopes and drainage patterns for the entire Facility/Project site to the receiving storm water drainage system (if applicable) or to the receiving State water(s) (with flow arrows).
 Note areas of steep slopes (15% or greater in grade).
-See NPDES Form C, Section C.8 or See Attachment A-1 Erosion and Sediment Control Plan Sheets - d.
+See Project Plans - d.
 During-Construction Topography (after major grading activities) including approximate slopes and drainage patterns for the entire Facility/Project site to the receiving storm water drainage system (if applicable) or to the receiving State water(s) (with flow arrows) Note areas of steep slopes (15% or greater in grade).
-See NPDES Form C, Section C.8 or See Attachment A-1 Erosion and Sediment Control Plan Sheets - e.
+See Project Plans - e.
 Post-Construction Topography including approximate slopes and drainage patterns for the entire Facility/Project site to the receiving storm water drainage system (if applicable) or to the receiving State water(s) (with flow arrows).
 Note areas of steep slopes (15% or greater in grade).
-See NPDES Form C, Section C.8 or See Attachment A-1 Erosion and Sediment Control Plan Sheets - f.
+See Project Plans - f.
 Locations where sediment, soil, or other construction materials will be stockpiled 7.2.6.1c.

-See SWPPP/IWPPP Attachment A. Stockpile locations may be changed by the Contractor depending on his construction means and methods.
+See SWPPP/IWPPP Attachment A-8 Staging Area.
+Stockpile locations may be changed by the Contractor depending on his construction means and methods.
 The Contractor shall submit to the Engineer for his review and acceptance the locations of stockpiles once the project is awarded and will be included in the SWPPP/IWPPP.
 The Contractor shall submit to the Engineer for his review and acceptance any updates/changes to stockpile areas during construction for inclusion in the SWPPP/IWPPP. - g.
 Locations of any contaminated soil or contaminated soil stockpiles 7.2.6.1d.
 No areas of contaminated soil are expected to be encountered in the area.
 If any areas are encountered, the locations will be included in the SWPPP/IWPPP. - h.
 Locations of any crossings of state waters 7.2.6.1e.
-Kaloi Gulch, Hoaeae Stream, Waikele Stream, and Kapakahi Stream are shown in NPDES Form C, Attachment A or See Attachment A-1 Erosion and Sediment Control Plan Sheets. - i.
+See Attachment A Plan Sheets. - i.
 Designated points on the site where vehicles will exit onto paved roads 7.2.6.1f.
-See SWPPP/IWPPP Attachment A. Stabilized entrance locations may be changed by the Contractor depending on his construction means and methods.
-The Contractor shall submit to the Engineer the locations of stabilized entrances once the project is awarded for his review and acceptance and will be included in the SWPPP/IWPPP.
-The Contractor shall
+See SWPPP/IWPPP Attachment A-8 Staging Area.
+Stabilized entrance locations may be changed by the Contractor depending on his construction means and methods.
+The Contractor shall submit to the Engineer the locations of stabilized entrances once the project is awarded for

-- submit to the Engineer for his review and acceptance any updates/changes to stabilized entrances during construction for inclusion in the SWPPP/IWPPP. - j.
+- his review and acceptance and will be included in the SWPPP/IWPPP.
+The Contractor shall submit to the Engineer for his review and acceptance any updates/changes to stabilized entrances during construction for inclusion in the SWPPP/IWPPP. - j.
 Location(s) of impervious structures (including buildings, roads, parking lots, etc.) after construction is completed 7.2.6.1g.
-See NPDES Form C, Section C.8 or See Attachment A-1 Erosion and Sediment Control Plan Sheets - k.
+See Project Plans - k.
 Locations of construction support activity areas covered by this permit 7.2.6.1h.
-See SWPPP/IWPPP Attachment A. The locations of the staging and storage areas may be changed by the Contractor depending on his construction means and methods.
+See SWPPP/IWPPP Attachment A-8 Staging Area.
+The locations of the staging and storage areas may be changed by the Contractor depending on his construction means and methods.
 The Contractor shall submit to the Engineer the locations of his staging and storage areas for his review and acceptance once the project is awarded.
 The Contractor shall submit to the Engineer any updates/changes to staging and storage areas during construction for his review and acceptance and inclusion in the SWPPP/IWPPP.

 7.2.6.1A (WQC Section 1) - Jurisdictional Waters of the U.S. (Army Corps Jurisdiction) Boundary Maps a.
-Map showing the Jurisdiction Line between In-Water and Land Based BMPs See Attachment A-3 Army Corps Jurisdictional Boundary Map
+Map showing the Jurisdiction Line between In-Water and Land Based BMPs See Attachment A-4 Army Corps Jurisdictional Boundary Map